enlite-ai/maze/docs/source/concepts_and_structure/hydra.rst

 The Maze framework utilizes the `Hydra configuration framework`_.
-These pages aim to give you a quick overview of how Maze uses Hydra and what its capabilities are, so that you can get up to speed configuring Maze quickly without much prior Hydra knowledge.
+These pages aim to give you a quick overview of how Maze uses Hydra and what its capabilities are, so that you can get up to speed quickly without prior Hydra knowledge:
-It also points to relevant parts of Hydra docs if you would like to go deeper.

 .. _`Hydra configuration framework`: https://hydra.cc/